amwaleh/Simple-stream-Kafka/README.md

 Kafka system has three main component:

 1. A Producer: The service which produces the data that needs to be broadcast

-2. A Broker:  This is Kafka itself , which acts as a middle man between the producer and the consumer.
+2. A Broker: This is Kafka itself, which acts as a middle man between the producer and the consumer.
 It utilises the power of API's to get and broadcast data

-3. A Consumer: The service that utilises the data which the broker will broadcast.
+3. A Consumer: The service that utilises the data which the broker will broadcast

 ### Installing Kafka

 - If you are running mac OSX simply type `brew install kafka`
-    - once done installing run `homebrew services start kafka`
+    - once done installing run `brew services start kafka`

 - for linux user follow installation instruction from [here](https://www.tutorialspoint.com/apache_kafka/apache_kafka_installation_steps.htm)
-- By default Kafka runs on port `91092`
+- By default Kafka runs on port `9092`

 ### Project requirements: